Teoscar Hernández Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to give up 194 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Rangers pitchers combine to rank 20th in baseball in home runs surrendered (197 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.